Lysxia/advent-of-coq-2021/README.md

 #### Extra comments

-Among the days with no spec, some I think are either easy or interesting are:
+Among the days with no spec formalized, some I think are either easy or interesting are:

 - Days 6, 12, 21: Your typical dynamic programming problems.